jahid-github/A-machine-vision-application-with-Arduino-Nicla-Vision-to-select-pieces-mosaic-tiles-by-color/README.md

 1. Arduino Nicla Vision:
 - A compact board with an integrated camera and AI processing capabilities, perfect for vision-based tasks.

-2. Actuation Mechanism:
-- A robotic arm, conveyor belt, or sorting mechanism to physically separate the selected tiles.

-3. Color Analysis Algorithm:
+2. Color Analysis Algorithm:
 - Software that processes the captured images to identify tiles matching the target color.

-4. Power Supply:
+3. Power Supply:
 - To power the Nicla Vision and any associated actuators.

 **Optional External Components**